wn1/View-management-permissions-for-Android/README.md

 accessOfficer.ignoreChange(view)

 ```
 This ignore other untracked changes from all module in Android projects.

+#Sum up.
-This fix multimodule-archicture in application and adding implement of "import" control for view changes.
+This managment fix multimodule-archicture in application and adding implement of "import" control for view changes.